Blackish deer mouse

-The blackish deer mouse (Peromyscus furvus) is a species of rodent in the family Cricetidae found only in Mexico, and is relatively poorly studied.
+The blackish deer mouse or blackish deermouse (Peromyscus furvus) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is endemic to Mexico, and is relatively poorly studied.

 Description

 The blackish deer mouse is a relatively large member of its genus, with a total length of 24 to 28 cm, including the 11 to 14 cm tail; males are slightly larger than females.
 As the common name implies, the fur over most of the head and body is a mixture of black and dark brown, giving the animal an overall color that has been described as bistre.
 However, the feet, and some cases, the tip of the tail, are white, and the underparts are pale grey.
 There is a ring of pure black fur around the eyes, while the tail has only a sparse covering of hair.
 The female has six teats, two in the axillary region, and four in the inguinal region.

 They are herbivorous, and have been recorded as eating pokeweed fruit and blackberries.
 They are believed to either breed year-round, or, at least, to have a prolonged breeding season that lasts for much of the year.